Raymond Burr: Hobbies and businesses

 Burr had many hobbies over the course of his life: cultivating orchids and collecting wine, art, stamps, and seashells.
 He was very fond of cooking.
 He was interested in flying, sailing, and fishing.
 According to A&E Biography, Burr was an avid reader with a retentive memory.
 He was also among the earliest importers and breeders of Portuguese water dogs in the United States.

 Burr developed his interest in cultivating and hybridizing orchids into a business with Benevides.
 Over 20 years, their company, Sea God Nurseries, had nurseries in Fiji, Hawaii, the Azores, and California, and was responsible for adding more than 1,500 new orchids to the worldwide catalog.
 Burr named one of them the "Barbara Hale Orchid" after his Perry Mason costar.
-Burr and Benevides cultivated Cabernet Sauvignon, Chardonnay, and grapes for Port wine, as well as orchids, at Burr's farmland holdings in Sonoma County, California.
+Burr and Benevides cultivated Cabernet Sauvignon, Chardonnay, and grapes for Port wine, as well as orchids, at Burr's farm/estate in Sonoma County, California.

 In 1965, Burr purchased Naitauba, a 4000 acre island in Fiji, rich in seashells.
 There, he and Benevides oversaw the raising of copra (coconut meat) and cattle, as well as orchids.
 Burr planned to retire there permanently.
 However, medical problems made that impossible and he sold the property in 1983.